lowpoly1/programs/README.md

 ## Currently in development:

+media controller: a very rudimentary tool written in python to give the user a panel with media controls.

 filebrowser: TUI file browser that allows file and directory creation, copy, and move.
 I promise I am trying to think of a more imaginative name.
 Written in Python.

 art: ANSI Reference Tool.
 Program to assist with ANSI codes.
 Written in Python.

+## Given up on:

 cmd: Basic command line/shell.
 Written in Bash.